culmat/joker-poker2/README.md

 **Questions & Answers**

  * _How can we know what we estimate?
 Why can't I set a description / sync with my issue tracker <XYZ>?_
  * JokerPoker is meant to be used on a secondary ( mobile ) screen.
 We assume you use other communication channels like voice and screen sharing in parallel.
-You physical estimation poker cards don't show the topic either. [😗](https://en.wikipedia.org/wiki/KISS_principle)
+Your physical estimation poker cards don't show the topic either. [😗](https://en.wikipedia.org/wiki/KISS_principle)

 **Don't love it?**